-S.11 Subsequent to the process described above, an accused faculty member who does not accept the President's decision may make a written appeal to the Board of Trustees, through its Secretary, not more than 14 calendar days after receiving the President's written decision.
+- S.11 Subsequent to the process described above, an accused faculty member who does not accept the President's decision may make a written appeal to the Board of Trustees, through its Secretary, not more than 14 calendar days after receiving the President's written decision.
 An appeal is permissible only on the ground that the procedures of the College were not properly followed.
 Normally, the Board does not undertake a de novo review.
 The Chair of the Board may appoint a Board Committee to act on its behalf in considering the appeal.
 The Board may at its discretion interview such persons as it deems appropriate.
 The Board may either affirm or overturn the President's decision, or, alternatively, it may request that the case be re-evaluated by either the President or the Hearing Committee.
-The Board shall report its decision to the faculty member, the complainant (if any), the President, the Provost, the Hearing Committee, and the Hearing Review Committee as soon as possible.

-S.12 Dismissal or suspension is effectuated only by a vote of the Board of Trustees.
+The Board shall report its decision to the faculty member, the complainant (if any), the President, the Provost, the Hearing Committee, and the Hearing Review Committee as soon as possible. - S.12 Dismissal or suspension is effectuated only by a vote of the Board of Trustees.
 If the Board has decided in favor of dismissal or suspension of the faculty member from the College, the report of the Hearing Committee and a copy of the President's decision shall be placed in the faculty member's personnel file and the President shall inform the faculty member of the faculty member's dismissal or suspension.
-If the President has decided in favor of any other sanction against the faculty member and the Board has not overturned the President's decision on appeal, the report and the recommendations of the Hearing Committee and a copy of the President's decision shall be placed in the faculty member's personnel file and the President has decided in favor of the President's decision on appeal, the report and the recommendations of the Hearing Committee and a copy of the President's decision shall be placed in the faculty member's personnel file and the President shall direct the Provost to impose the sanction.
+If the President has decided in favor of any other sanction against the faculty member and the Board has not overturned the President's decision on appeal, the report and the recommendations of the Hearing Committee and a copy of the President's decision shall be placed in the faculty member's personnel file and the President shall direct the Provost to impose the sanction.